By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 The Wolfson Foundation is an independent charity with a focus on research and education.

 Its handsome purse for its award this year remains, as in past years, £40,000 (US$55,326) for the program’s winner and £4,000 (US$5,532) for each of the shortlisted writers being announced here.

-To be eligible for consideration, authors must be resident in the UK in the year of the book’s publication (the preceding year of the award), must not be a previous winner of the prize.
-The book in question, according to media messaging today, must be “scholarly, accessible and well written.”
+To be eligible for consideration, authors must be resident in the UK in the year of the book’s publication (the preceding year of the award), and must not be previous winners of the prize.
+The book in question, according to the program’s regulations, must be “scholarly, accessible and well written.”

 The Wolfson History Prize 2021 Shortlist